Tozu2500/Java-Programs/MainProjects/ProductivityTools/PersonalTodoListManager/README.md

-## A personal todo list manager created with Java, running on the console
+## A personal todo list manager created with Java, with a simple GUI, easy to use program.